 Still, 50 points between users of two different types of email addresses is significant.
 It probably doesn’t mean much other than giving us a good guess as to the ages of those who primarily use those services.

-You can find your credit score from all 3 credit reporting bureaus for free here, but credit score isn’t everything when it comes to obtaining a home or auto loan, you’ll still need to have the income to back up your loan application.
+Credit score isn’t everything when it comes to obtaining a home or auto loan and you’ll still need to have the income to back up your loan application.